 This package contains 3 products, Trail (pre-workout), Hunt (intra-workout) and Eliminate (post-workout).

-Each supplement is designed to keep your energy levels high, both before, during and after your workout, leaving you feel energised and revitalised throughout.
+Each supplement is designed to keep your energy levels high.
+Both before, during and after your workout, leaving you feeling energised and revitalised throughout.

 Ingredients found in the BlackWolf Huntress package include:

 - Creatine Monohydrate